epistulae/Interactive-Lab-Hub/Lab 4/README.md

 **Design 4: Mirror Mirror on the Wall (Light sensor, not touch sensor)**
 - The design wasn't thought of with a touch sensor in mind.
 However, I could add an LED strip around the mirror which will make it more like a makeup mirror.
 Then, this light can be activated via touch sensors around the frame.
 There would be an on-off sensor and two more for brightening and dimming.
 - The light sensor can detect guestures, but only in close proximity, at a level which could feel awkward, but I can't be too sure until I prototype it to test.
 I wouldn't have to stand too closely to trigger it, but my hands would need to be close to the sensor, so the positioning on the frame would need some testing.
+I need to physically prototype with sensors in varying locations on the mirror frame to get an idea of where the most comfortable and intuitive locations to place them are.

 **Design 5: Physical Chess Coach**
+- This design uses a touch based grid, one that would use 64 sensors.
+While there are some interesting technical questions on how to implement the chess coach and how to detect piece movement without adding unnecessary sensor identifiers, there is very little to physically prototype, or are there questions answerable with physical prototyping, other than, how will we make the the sensors detect when a piece has been placed on them?
+Would the user need to tap the starting and ending squares?
+- The lack of questions mostly stem from the fact the design is just a classic chessboard.

 **\*\*\*Pick one of these designs to prototype.\*\*\***